linna8396/National-Parks/README.md

 There are also 3 JSON files that will be generated during you run the main file.
 These files are just used for caching purpose and will not affect running the main file in any way.

-# All Dependencies to Install Before You Run the Code
+# Dependencies to Install Before You Run the Code
-1. Google API Key
+## 1. Google API Key

 To run this program and do all functions described in the project overview, you need to set up your access for the Google Places API.
 You will need to get a Google API key following instructions on this website: https://developers.google.com/places/web-service/get-api-key

 After you get the Google API key, you should copy & paste the key into the `secrets.py`, and you are all set.

-2. Plot.ly
+## 2. Plot.ly

 Plotly is a graphing service that you can work with from Python.
 It allows you to create many different kinds of graphs, including the ones we will see in this program.